jcl5m1/ventilator/README.md

 # Materials
 1. [Continuous Positive Airway Pressure (CPAP)](https://en.wikipedia.org/wiki/Continuous_positive_airway_pressure) devices are common devices used by individuals to treat sleep apnea.
 As a result, CPAP blower components are fairly abundant.
 Used ones are available on eBay and new ones on Alibaba.
 In many of these devices, the blower is a simple BLDC motor that can be driven with an ESC.
 The one I used is from a [Respironics REMStar](https://www.google.com/search?q=respironics+remstar&safe=off&rlz=1C1CHBF_enUS809US809&sxsrf=ALeKk00Uw98vXCAyCiiSglgt-2Ucnz5RCg:1584357572342&source=lnms&tbm=isch&sa=X&ved=2ahUKEwj2mq_y757oAhXOvJ4KHV22D1EQ_AUoAnoECAwQBA).
 In volume, these can be under $20.
 Potential alternative to test is a [12v inflator pump](https://www.amazon.com/gp/product/B013UQ0T2Y/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) which is even more abundant.

-2. [Arduino Nano](https://www.amazon.com/s?k=Arduino+nano) to control the motor speed, breathing cycles, and handle user input.
+2. [Arduino Compatible Nano/Clone](https://www.amazon.com/s?k=Arduino+nano) to control the motor speed, breathing cycles, and handle user input.
+Download the [Arduino IDE](https://www.arduino.cc/en/main/software) to program the [microcontroller software](https://github.com/jcl5m1/ventilator/tree/master/ventilator_control).

 3. Brushless DC Motor [Electronic Speed Controller](https://www.amazon.com/Hobbypower-Brushless-Controller-Multicopter-Helicopter/dp/B00XKX5TBE/ref=sr_1_17?keywords=12v+ESC&qid=1584357758&sr=8-17) capable of at least 10A.